marc-andrew/off-canvas-infinity-push/README.md

 - `openingspeed`: 400,                             // Opening push animation in milliseconds
 - `closingspeed`: 400,                             // Closing animation in milliseconds
 - `pushdirectionleft`: true,                       // Set the push direction from right to left. "false" for left to right
-- `spacing`: 90                                    // The spacing is in pixel
+- `spacing`: 90,                                    // The spacing is in pixel
 - `autoScroll`: true,                              // Set to "false" if you don't need the auto scroll up
 - `scrollSpeed`: 300,                              // Scroll up animation in milliseconds
-- `destroy`: false                                 // Set to "false" to reset the navigation
+- `destroy`: false                                 // Set to "true" to reset the navigation

 ### License
 The MIT License (MIT)